 Our eight bedrooms are currently configured as follows:

-Second Floor – 1 x family room (1 double and 1 single bed) with shared bathroom / 1 x twin room with shared bathroom / 2 x single rooms with shared bathroom
+Second Floor – 1 x family room (can be 1 double and 1 single bed or three single beds) with shared bathroom / 1 x twin / double room with shared bathroom / 2 x single rooms with shared bathroom

 All of our rooms have flat screen TV’s with freeview